Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/38356614/

-• Population: RCTs & controlled studies in depression.
+• Population: RCTs and controlled trials in individuals with depressive complaints.

 3. Cho Y., et al. Meta-analysis: Efficacy of tPBM for depressive symptoms (2023)